Help us improve your experience.

 Junos Subscriber Aware initiates an IP-based subscriber session when it receives a RADIUS accounting request from a gateway GPRS support node (GGSN), Packet Data Network Gateway (PGW), or broadband network gateway (BNG).
 An individual subscriber session is created for each unique source IP address.

-The MX Series router can receive a RADIUS accounting request in two ways:
+A router can receive the RADIUS accounting request in two ways:

-• When the MX Series router is identified as a RADIUS server for the GGSN, PGW, or BNG, you configure the GGSN, PGW, or BNG as a RADIUS client of the MX Series router.
-The RADIUS client sends the accounting request to a designated interface and IP address on the MX Series router, which sends it to the subscriber processing module.
+• When the router is identified as a RADIUS server for the GGSN, PGW, or BNG, you configure the GGSN, PGW, or BNG as a RADIUS client of the router.
+The RADIUS client sends the accounting request to a designated interface and IP address on the router, which sends it to the subscriber processing module.

 You specify how an IP-based subscriber session is created and how a subscriber’s traffic is processed by configuring TDF domains and PCEF profiles, and configuring a selection process for applying them to subscribers.
 The selection process identifies the attribute-value pair (AVP) values in the RADIUS accounting start request that must be matched to select a particular TDF domain or PCEF profile.